Rivoli Theatre

 60641

-Opened in 1923, the Rivoli Theatre served the neighborhoods of Old Irving Park and Mayfair for decades.
-The theater stood on Elston Avenue at Keystone Avenue, not far from Montrose Avenue.
-The building later functioned as both a ballroom and banquet hall.
+Opened on March 31, 1923, the Rivoli Theatre served the neighborhoods of Old Irving Park and Mayfair for decades.
+The theatre stood on N. Elston Avenue at N. Keystone Avenue, not far from W. Montrose Avenue.
+It was closed in December 1949.
+By April 1950 it was operating as the Rivoli Ballroom and it later became a banquet hall.

-Since the early 1980s, the former Rivoli has housed the Muslim Community Center, which includes classrooms, a bookstore and worship space in the auditorium.
+Since the early-1980’s, the former Rivoli Theatre has housed the Muslim Community Center, which includes classrooms, a bookstore and worship space in the auditorium.

 I visited here today.
 The auditorium is well-intact aside from the leveled floor and pushed-in back wall.
 The MCC seemed to indicate that they moved in during the early 1980s; it seems to have functioned as a ballroom and banquet hall for some time after the 50s.
 The auditorium also features acoustical ceiling tile from the 30s arranged in an interesting deco pattern.
 The MCC is very friendly and welcoming.
 I have some pictures I hope to post soon.